The Legal Analyst Synthesist

 V. EVIDENTIARY

 27. Presumptions.
 Courts don’t rule that something is true or false, they rule that something is more or less likely than the applicable standard.
-To do this, they use presumptions, burdens of proof, default rules, principles of deference.
-Burdens of proof can shift—burden starts with the plaintiff to make out a prima facie case, then shifts to the defendant as to an affirmative defense, etc. Presumptions can differ on appeal between factual findings and legal conclusions.
+To do this, they use presumptions, burdens of proof (not really duties, more what we used to call bearing the “risk of nonpersuasion”), burdens of production of evidence, default rules, and principles of deference.
+Burdens of proof can shift—burden starts with the plaintiff to make out a prima facie (“at first sight”) case (sufficient allegation or evidence of each element of the cause of action), then shifts to the defendant as to the elements of an affirmative defense, etc. Presumptions can differ on appeal between factual findings (e.g., overturn only if clearly erroneous), legal conclusions (review de novo, from the beginning), and mixed questions (could be affirmed absent “clear error” or “abuse of discretion”).
+Deference to agencies is weighed, formerly under Chevron and now under Loper Bright and associated caselaw.

 28. Standards of Proof.
 50+ percent preponderance, clear and convincing, beyond a reasonable doubt.
-Harshness and irreversibility of result associated with the higher burdens.
+Harshness and irreversibility of results are associated with the higher burdens.

 29. The Product Rule.
-Don’t forget that a percent of a percent is an even smaller likelihood.
-Beware of arguments multiplying percentages as if they were independent (10% mustaches x 20% beards) because the variables are often dependent (beards and mustaches frequently go together).
+A fancy way of saying not to forget that a percent of a percent is an even smaller likelihood.
+Beware of arguments multiplying percentages as if they were independent (10% mustaches x 20% beards), because the variables are often dependent (beards and mustaches frequently go together).

 31. Value and Markets.
-Now consider calculation of damages.
+Now consider calculation of damages (not really an “evidentiary” concept, but the thirty-first idea had to fit somewhere).
 What if I subjectively value the lost car more than its market price?
 How do we compensate for pain and suffering?
-EPA uses cost-benefit factor of $6 million per loss of life.
-We take a rather inconsistent approach to using a market to help value benefit and detriment.
+The Environmental Protection Agency is said to employ a cost-benefit factor involving $6 million per loss of life.
+We take a rather inconsistent approach to using a market to help value benefits and detriments.

 ###